P. Sai Kumar: Early and personal life

 Sai Kumar was born to P. J. Sarma and Krishna Jyothi, as one of five children.
 Sarma moved from Vizianagaram, Andhra Pradesh to Chennai and established himself as an actor and dubbing artist while Jyothi, hails from Bagepalli, Karnataka and has acted in several Kannada films.

-Kumar's brothers P. Ravi Shankar and Ayyappa Sharma are also actors.
+Kumar's brothers P. Ravi Shankar and Ayyappa P. Sharma are also actors.
 They have two sisters.
 Kumar has a master's degree in Arts from Presidency College, Chennai and completed M.Phil. at Madras Christian College, where he also taught briefly.

 Sai Kumar's son Aadi is an actor in Telugu cinema.

 Film career

 He started his career at an early age as a dubbing child artist.
 His father, P. J. Sarma was a leading dubbing artist.
 Sai Kumar followed in his father's footsteps, having dubbed for Suman and Rajasekhar for many of their films.
 As a child actor, he appeared in Devudu Chesina Pelli (1975) and Sneham (1977).
 He resumed acting as an adult, appearing in Challenge (1984), Kalikalam (1991), Major Chandrakanth (1993) and others.
 He started in Tamil movies like Thaiyalkaran (1991), Kaaval Geetham (1992), Vaettiya Madichu Kattu (1998) and then the action roles such as Aathi (2006), Thenavattu (2008) and Thiruvannamalai (2008).